3DGI/tyler/README.md

 Additional information about the internals of *tyler* you will find in the [design document](https://github.com/3DGI/tyler/blob/master/docs/design_document.md).

+*Note on performance: For large input, like multiple millions of features you need have an SSD.
+Running on a HDD is not feasible.*

 ## Installation

 For the time being, *tyler* depends on the [geoflow-bundle](https://github.com/geoflow3d/geoflow-bundle) for converting CityJSONFeatures to glTF.